rbind/DivingIntoGeneticsAndGenomics/content/post/2021-01-25-precious-lessons-i-learned-from-my-mom.en.md

   preview: yes
 ---

-I never have thought that my first blog post in 2021 would be non-techinical.
-I shared this personal story on Linkedin and want to make it a blog post.
+I never have thought that my first blog post in 2021 would be non-technical.
+I shared this personal story on LinkedIn and want to make it a blog post.

 I want to share how our beings are shaped by our life experiences.
 Let me take myself as an example.
 I grew up in a low-income family in China, but I inherited tremendous riches from my Mom in terms of precious characters.
 She taught me several things that money can't buy.